syncfusion-content/xamarin-docs/Xamarin/TimePicker/Events.md

 # Events in Xamarin TimePicker (SfTimePicker)

-Three events have been used for the SfTimePicker when it is in the Dialog mode.
+Three events are used when the `SfTimePicker` is in Dialog mode.

  * Opened
  * Closing